neherlab/SARS-CoV-2_variant-reports/reports/variant_report_2022-11-23.md

 ## Convergent evolution of S:486P - a 2 step mutation

 Spike substitution S:F486P has started to grow fast in recent weeks.
 It is distinctive by requiring two nucleotide substitutions: T23018C and T23019C.
-The transition from F to P has usually happened through the common intermediate S. It has evolved at least half a dozen times independently in a number of lineages: XAY, XBC, CJ.1 (= Spike donor of XBF), BA.2.10.4, XBB.1.5, CA.4.
+The transition from F to P has usually happened through the common intermediate S. It has evolved at least half a dozen times independently in a number of lineages: XAY, XBC, CJ.1 (= Spike of XBF), BA.2.10.4, XBB.1.5, CA.4.

 Based on Jesse Bloom's ACE2 binding calculator, S:486P is predicted to significantly boost ACE2 binding affinity - which could explain the recent emergence, given that the intermediate has only recently been present in measurable numbers.
 Until June 2022, S:486S had only been sequenced 161 times, essentially background noise.
 Since June 2022, S:486S has been sequenced more than 14 thousand times.